jwcalder/LAML/Python/README.md

 # Python Notebooks for Linear Algebra and Machine Learning

+Below are descriptions of, and links to, the Python notebooks from the main body of the text.
+There are additional homework solution notebooks that are linked in the student solution manual.
+All notebooks are stored in this GitHub repository, but clicking on the link below will conveniently open the notebook in Google Colab.

 ## Introductory Notebooks
 * [IntroPython](https://colab.research.google.com/github/jwcalder/LAML/blob/main/Python/Intro/IntroPython.ipynb): Basic introduction to the Python programming language.
 * [IntroPythonSol](https://colab.research.google.com/github/jwcalder/LAML/blob/main/Python/Intro/IntroPythonSol.ipynb): Basic introduction to the Python programming language with solutions to exercises.